dushshantha/CarND-Project2/README.md

 The model was able to correctly guess all 6 traffic signs, which gives an accuracy of 100%.

+As you can see, the model performed really well (100% accuracy on the New images from Web) than the test set (91%).

 #### Here is how the model predicted the correct value for the first image in the set.